fbpx

 Learning is a step-by-step process

-When teaching we should always keep in mind that learning is a step-by-step process.
-Certain skills have to be mastered first, before it becomes possible to master subsequent skills.
+When teaching, we should always remember that learning is a step-by-step process.
+Specific skills have to be mastered first before subsequent skills can be learned.

-Although learning to spell correctly is difficult for most children, it is especially difficult – and sometimes impossible – if there are underlying shortcomings.
-The skill of spelling embraces many subskills.
+Learning to spell correctly can be a challenging journey for most children, and it can be even more daunting – and at times, seemingly insurmountable – if there are underlying difficulties.
+The skill of spelling encompasses a multitude of subskills.

 Subskills of particular importance are: